nspcc-dev/neofs-spec/05-audit/02-game.md

 ### Audit tasks distribution

-InnerRing nodes select containers to audit from a list of all containers in the network, forming a ring of containers, and taking an offset shackle with its number among InnerRing nodes and by audit number.
+InnerRing nodes select containers to audit from a list of all containers in the network, forming a ring of containers and taking an offset shackle with its number among InnerRing nodes and by audit number.

 Each epoch, Inner Ring node performs data audit.
 One audit task is a one storage group to check.
 Storage groups from one container get merged into a single audit result structure that will be saved in the Audit smart contract in NeoFS Sidechain.